Knot contact homology as a planar limit of Chern-Simons theory: Heavy skein algebras

 We can always choose integers $a_m$, and we obtain a functor $\SpidM{N}\to \Spid{N}$ to the spider category which sends $(m+k)^{\pm}\to (a_m+k)^\pm$ if $a_m+k\geq 0$ and otherwise sends this object to $0$.
 Of course, this functor acts on diagrams by killing all diagrams containing heavy uprights with a label $m+k$ where $a_m+k<0$, and otherwise turning heavy uprights with the label $m+k$ for $m\in M, k\in \Z$ into light uprights with label $a_m+k$.

-Similarly, we have a functor from $U_{\mathbf{m},\boldsymbol{\epsilon}}$ to the mixed Schur algebra $\dot{U}_q(\mathfrak{gl}_{\boldsymbol{\epsilon}})_g$ as defined in \cite[Prop.
+Similarly, we have a functor from $\dot U_{\mathbf{m},\boldsymbol{\epsilon}}$ to the mixed Schur algebra $\dot{U}_q(\mathfrak{gl}_{\boldsymbol{\epsilon}})_g$ as defined in \cite[Prop.
 7.1]{queffelecMixedQuantum2019}.
 We thus have a commutative diagram:

 Consider the functor from top left to bottom right.
-No fixed one of these functors is faithful (as is clear from the definition), but ranging over all choices of $a_m$, they will be.
+No fixed choice of $a_m$ gives a faithful functor (as is clear from the definition), but the family over all choices of $a_m$ is faithful.
 By \cite[Prop.
 7.11]{queffelecMixedQuantum2019}, the bottom arrow is faithful, so we only need to consider the kernel of the left arrow.
 Thus, we need to show that for any non-zero element $x\in U_{\Br'-\Br}\otimes_{\Bbbk[\mathbf{K}^{\pm 1}]} \Bbbk_{\Br}$, there exists a choice of $a_m$ such that the image of $x$ in $\dot{U}_q(\mathfrak{gl}_{\boldsymbol{\epsilon}})_g$ is non-zero.